dA505819/dA505819.github.io/README.md

 ## Want to discuss something?

-Something that interests you?
+Something that interest and excites you?
 Let's collaborate and build together to help people.

 ````
 Any idea regarding a project, discussion about interesting facts or figures & latest technology.